chad/abstracts/legacy.markdown

 This is what we call "legacy software".

-But the word "legacy" gets a bad wrap.
+But the word "legacy" gets a bad rap.
 In most other contexts, it has a positive meaning.

 Maybe we're just bitter.
 The average life span of a software system is hardly long enough to even use the word "legacy" to describe it.